Many factors can damage our mechanical hard drives, but whether a SATA cable can damage the hard drive or not that is debatable.

 Testing The Bad SATA Cables

 Testing the SATA cable, whether it is in good condition or not, is such a difficult thing.
-The most prominent way to test is by plugging the devices with the cable and noticing whether the devices are working perfectly or not.
+Therefore, the most prominent way to test is by plugging the devices with the cable and noticing whether the devices are working perfectly or not.

 Signs that SATA Cable or HDD is Going Bad